Perdurantism: Worm theorists

+Stage theorists

 Stage theorists take discussion of persisting objects to be talk of a particular temporal part, or stage, of an object at any given time.
 So, in a manner of speaking, a subject only exists for an instantaneous period of time.
 However, there are other temporal parts at other times which that subject is related to in a certain way (Sider talks of "modal counterpart relations", whilst Hawley talks of "non-Humean relations") such that when someone says that they were a child, or that they will be an elderly person, these things are true, because they bear a special "identity-like" relation to a temporal part that is a child (that exists in the past) or a temporal part that is an elderly person (that exists in the future).
 Stage theorists are sometimes called "exdurantists".

-Exdurantism, like perdurantism, presumes the temporal ontology of eternalism.
+Exdurantism, like perdurantism, is commonly associated with the temporal ontology of eternalism.
+However, this is not always the case; one can be an endurantist and an eternalist, or a perdurantist and a growing block theorist.
+There have even been cases of a-theorists of time identifying as eternalists, such as Tim Maudlin.
 With this alternative four-dimensionalist persistence theory, however, ordinary objects are no longer perduring worms but, rather, are wholly present instantaneous stages.
 Moreover, things also do not gain or lose properties/parts because each distinct stage has all these properties/parts in their entirety from one counterpart stage to the next.

-It has been argued that stage theory, unlike the worm theory, should be favored as it accurately accounts for the contents of our experience.
-The latter requires that we currently experience more than a single moment of our lives while we actually find ourselves experiencing only one instant of time, in line with the stage view.
-Contemporary perdurantists disagree, arguing that it is a fusion of all the perdurant’s instantaneous time slices compiled and blended into a complete mereological whole.
-Perdurantist do not think you are experiencing more than one time slice at a time, but that all those moments are a part of reality, and comprise you as a whole.
+It has been argued that stage theory should be favoured over worm theory as more accurately accounting for the contents of our experience.
+Worm theory seems to require that we currently experience more than a single moment of our lives; that we actually find ourselves experiencing only one instant of time is argued to be more in line with the stage view.
+Contemporary perdurantists disagree, arguing that the "worm" is a fusion of all the perdurant’s instantaneous time slices compiled and blended into a mereological whole.
+Perdurantism, then, does not require that you experience more than one time slice at any given time, but instead argues that all those moments are a part of reality, and comprise you as a whole.